Saginaw Bay Walleye or Perch Charters at Au Gres (AuGres) and Tawas City (East Tawas)

 July normally finds us fishing out around the Charity Islands for walleyes as they migrate in mass from the Inner Bay to the Outer Bay.
 The fish are on the move more during July, but 20+ years of experience on Saginaw Bay has taught me to fish in the right places at the right times.
 The average size of the walleyes tends to run somewhat bigger during July compared to June, likely due to the fact that Saginaw Bay Walleyes grow so fast that in one-month the same fish are just noticeably bigger.
 We do catch more lunkers out near the Charities though and limit catches are normal during July.
 We often troll in shallow waters around the Islands using mainly small crankbaits and crawlers.
 The only down side to July is that it can get hot out on the water when there is no breeze.
 Thankfully, calm hot days are rare on Saginaw Bay.
 July is another very busy month on my charter schedule as I usually book up nearly every day.

 August often provides awesome fishing on Saginaw Bay.
 At that time of the year many of the walleyes will have migrated out of the Inner Bay and that typically means heavy concentrations of fish in the Outer Bay.
 Oftentimes we will still be fishing the shallow to moderate depths around the Charity Islands during August.
 Sometimes, though, hot whether and warm waters will push the fish further north to the very northern boundary of Saginaw Bay off East Tawas and Tawas City, which is no problem for us as we just move to where the fish are most abundant.
-Sometimes I will run charters from Au Gres during August, but other times we will depart from Tawas, which is only 15 miles north of Au Gres.
+Sometimes I will run charters from Au Gres during August, but other times we will depart from Tawas, which is only 20 miles north of Au Gres.
 Off Tawas, we fish with crawlers and spoons in deep waters, sometimes over 70 feet down.
 The techniques are different for sure, but the fishing can still be outstanding.
 Those deep water walleyes are often some of our most consistently big fish of the season averaging five pounds or more.
 As a bonus, we also frequently catch acrobatic steelhead from those deep water haunts too.
 We also start offering perch charters during the later half of August, but only when perch move into the Au Gres area in mass.
+We can almost always find walleyes then though and sometimes, when a cold front cools the water, the walleyes can be very close to port then too.

 September is the last month that I run regularly scheduled charters for the season.
 We fish for walleyes then out of Au Gres and Tawas depending on where the best fishing is.
 September is a more laid back time along the sunrise coast.
 The big crowds of tourist are gone and one can relax and enjoy some peace and quite then.
 We don't catch as many fish then, but the average size of the walleyes then is typically larger than earlier in the season.
 With stabile weather patterns being the norm, the fishing is typically very consistent too.
 We also offer some perch charters during September too, but only when the perch are heavily schooled up in the Au Gres area.
-We will target what ever is biting best; either walleyes or perch.
+We can target what ever is biting best; either walleyes or perch, but we can usually always find good numbers of walleyes to catch.

 For even more information on fishing at Au Gres and planning your trip there, check out the Au Gres - Saginaw Bay Walleye Fishing Travel Guide.